gaearon/react-hot-loader/README.md

 If the tail update detection is not something you want or need, you can disable this behavior by setting `setConfig({ trackTailUpdates:false })`.

+Alternatively, if you want trail detection but don't want the logging, you can pass `setConfig({ trackTailUpdates:false })`.
+This will keep it enabled but suppress the warnings.

 ### Checking Element `type`s